tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 </g>
 </g>
 </svg>
-  <figcaption>Fig. 2 - A dependency graph that has diamond-shaped dependencies
+  <figcaption>A dependency graph that has diamond-shaped dependencies
   in it, making it a directed graph instead of a tree.</figcaption>
 </figure>